fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 4.2.0 =
+* [Added] Include term IDs for each of our custom taxonomies in the REST API responses for our posts.
 * [Added] Register all postmeta fields for our custom post type so that they may be exposed in the REST API.
 * [Added] Expose all custom taxonomies that enable vehicle searches to the REST API.
 * [Fixed] Fixed a bug where a meta key was not being prefixed with the filter and instead had a hard-coded prefix.